ismartsid/Ring_Oscillator_PUF/README.md

 # Ring_Oscillator_PUF
-# FPGA Ring Oscillator (RO) PUF
+# Ring Oscillator PUF Implementation for FPGA

-This repository contains the implementation of a Ring Oscillator (RO) Physical Unclonable Function (PUF) for an FPGA, as part of a lab assignment.
+This repository contains the Verilog implementation of a Ring Oscillator (RO) Physical Unclonable Function (PUF) designed for FPGA applications.
+The project is developed as part of a lab assignment and includes modular components for creating a reliable and secure PUF.

-### Task 1: RO_basic Verilog Module
+## Overview

+### Modules

+1. **ring_osc (Ring Oscillator):**
-- Implemented the `RO_basic` Verilog module to create a ring oscillator with an Enable input and an oscillator output (`RO_out`).
+   - Verilog module to create a ring oscillator with an Enable input and an oscillator output (RO_out).
-- Constrained the placement of the RO to use a single LAB Cell X/Y Coordinate.
-- Created a modified version of the module for simulation, addressing the combinational loop issue.

-### Task 2: Counter Group Module
+2. **Counter.v:**
-- Filled in the contents of the Counter group module with two counters counting based on the frequency of RO outputs.
+   - Module with two counters that count up based on the frequency of RO outputs (16 oscillators from ring_osc) selected by the challenge bits.

+3. **tb_counter (Test Bench for Counter):**
+   - Verification test bench for ensuring the correct functionality of the Counter module.

+4. **tb_ring_osc (Test Bench for Ring Oscillator):**
-- Implemented a test bench to verify the correctness of the counter modules.
+   - Verification test bench for ensuring the correct functionality of the ring_osc module.
-- Determined the number of bits used by the counter and explained the selection.

-### Task 3: PUF Template Integration
+5. **PUF.v:**
-- Integrated RO modules and counter modules into a single PUF module.
+   - Module that combines the RO modules and Counter modules into a single PUF module.
-- Configured the PUF with 4 challenge bits for each counter group and 4 response bits.
+   - PUF includes 4 challenge bits for each counter group (8 bits total) and 4 response bits.
-- Utilized a script to generate location assignment constraints.

-### Task 4: FPGA Integration
-- Instantiated the PUF module in the `cyclone_v_top` module, connecting it with FPGA-specific inputs/outputs.
-- Assigned FPGA inputs/outputs as follows: Reset (KEY 0), Cha0 (Switches 0-3), Cha1 (Switches 4-7), and Response (LEDG 0-3).